emmagraham/STAT540-UBC.github.io/syllabus.md

 ### Evaluation

-Homework.
+**Homework**.
 Two assignments worth 25 points each.
 Homework #1 due Thurs Feb 26.
 Homework #2 due Fri March 27.
 Instructions for how to submit your work will be posted when homework is assigned.

-Group project.
+**Group project**.
 Groups formed and projects conceived during January/February.
 Primary deliverable is a poster, presented in last class meeting (Wed April 8).
 Each student also produces a short report.
 40 points.
 More information will be posted shortly.

 10 points for "other", e.g. participation in class, seminars, and discussion forum, engagement with small computing exercises.